Comal District Court Plan

 1. Applies to be included on the list;

 2. Meets the objective qualifications specified by the Task Force on Indigent Defense; and

-3. Is approved by a majority of the District Court Judges who established the list.
+3. Is approved by a majority of the District Court Judges.

 The District Court Judges will monitor attorney performance on a continuing basis to assure the competency of attorneys on the list.
 An attorney may be removed or suspended, as appropriate, from one or more appointment list by a majority vote of the District Court Judges.